Types of Life Insurance Explained

 - A permanent life policy can be an additional source of income for your post retirement life, especially if you do not have a reliable income source to live off of.

-Let us now take a look at the different types of permanent life insurance.
+Let us now take a look at the different types of permanent options.

 It is the purest form of permanent life insurance coverage that you can buy.
 It has three key features.